 What to expect when volunteering

 Volunteering is a partnership between you and the organisation.
-As a volunteer, you can expect induction, training, and a safe environment to work in.
+As a volunteer, you can expect an induction, training, and a safe environment to work in.
 It’s also important to give and receive feedback, and do work that reflects the mission or purpose of the organisation while meeting new people and having some fun.

 Expect your host organisation to:

 - provide sufficient training and orientation for you to carry out your volunteer role effectively

 - be clear about their expectations of you

 - respect your opinions and ideas, and give them fair consideration